-I know you all love the ease and the looks of the original Photo Viewer which is not the default in Windows 10.
-It is super easy to use Photo Viewer, and quick.
+I know you all love the ease and the appearance of the original Photo Viewer, which is not the default in Windows 10.
+Using Photo Viewer is extremely easy and fast.

-However, in Windows 10; this is not the case.
-What actually happens is when you try and open a photo it asks you to choose an option from the Photos metro app, Paint, or GIMP.
+However, in Windows 10, this is not the case.
+What actually happens is that when you try to open a photo, it asks you to choose an option from the Photos metro app, Paint, or GIMP.

 - First of all, we need to find an existing image and note down its path.
-To make the entire process easy, open a notepad file first.
-You can do this by Holding Windows Key and Pressing R, then in the Run dialog type notepad and Click OK.
+To make the entire process easy, open a Notepad file first.
+You can do this by holding the Windows Key and pressing R; then, in the Run dialog, type “notepad” and click OK.

-- In notepad, copy/paste the image page, locate an image on your system or download any, right-click on it and select Properties
+- In Notepad, copy and paste the image page, locate an image on your system, or download an image.
+Then, right-click on it and select Properties.

-- From Properties, note down its exact path in notepad ex: C:\users\john\desktop\image1.jpg
+- From Properties, note down its exact path in Notepad, for example: C:\users\john\desktop\image1.jpg.

-- Then, in a new line in notepad, copy-paste the command below:
+- Then, on a new line in Notepad, copy and paste the command below:

 %SystemRoot%\System32\rundll32.exe "%ProgramFiles%\Windows Photo Viewer\PhotoViewer.dll", ImageView_Fullscreen